 Simple everyday tasks can become a lot more challenging when you’re experiencing pain.
 Your morning walk might be a lot less peaceful if it’s disrupted by knee pain.
 Checking items off your to-do might feel less than satisfying when your wrist is painful or swollen.
 This is why supporting your body’s functionality is one of the best ways to avoid injury and maintain mobility throughout your life.

-Noelle Rossi, our Kinesiology Resident, works specifically with patients at our clinic to improve their mobility.
+Noelle Rossi, our Kinesiologist, works specifically with patients at our clinic to improve their mobility.
 She takes a client-centered approach to injury recovery and quality of life improvement.
 This makes her an expert on the topic of joint health.

 We teamed up with Noelle to learn more about joint pain and her suggestions for treating it effectively.

 Before we explore how to manage your pain, what exactly are joints, and why are they important?

 “Joints are essentially responsible for all our movement and stability in our body,” says Noelle.
 “They take the impact of our body weight which allows us to move.
 It’s really important because they ensure that we can be functional and healthy.”